 You will work with a fashion company and design clothes according to their guidelines.
 The company will own the rights to your designs while you draw a monthly salary from them.
 Depending on the scale of the company, you may work alone or with a team.
 Be an in-house designer if you have plans to join the big wigs like Fendi, Gucci, Prada, or Louis Vuitton.

 Freelancers work for themselves and sell their designs to fashion houses, directly to shops or to manufacturers.
 After building a good name, you’ll probably start getting people commissioning you for design work.
 Freelance Designers have the flexibility of work hours and tend to command higher wages, but keep in mind that financial stability is at high risk.
 If you’re just starting out, it’s best to work as an in-house designer for some experience first before attempting a freelance career.

 Most people don’t study fashion design specifically to join these ranks, but if you found that designing isn’t your cup of tea somewhere through your course; these are jobs in the industry that you can consider:

 You will be responsible for traveling around and buying suitable fashions for shops or departmental stores.
-Your knowledge in Fashion Design will help you to predict trends or identify quality, giving you an edge for this job.
+Your knowledge from your Fashion Design degree will help you to predict trends or identify quality, giving you an edge for this job.

 Fashion Stylist or Shopper:

-Becoming a fashion stylist or shopper is another career path to consider.
+Becoming a fashion stylist or shopper is another career path to consider for Fashion Design degree holders.
 There are multiple opportunities to take advantage of, such as styling for photo and video shoots, events, and even being a personal stylist or shopper.
 Another option is being an in-house stylist for a fashion shop or brand.

 With the right attitude, the possibilities are endless!
 If the world is not providing you with any shortcuts, the best solution is to make one yourself.